Blueberry rust in Tasmania Blueberry rust is present at low levels in Tasmania.

-The focus of the management approach is now reducing the risk of further movement of the disease, and working with local industry to meet requirements to enable interstate market access.
+A containment strategy has been implemented focussed on reducing the risk of movement of the disease and working with local industry to meet requirements to enable ongoing market access where blueberry rust import requirements are in place.

 Scientific assessment of current strategy